 St. Patrick’s Day Reading and Games

 Gather your family together for some St. Patrick’s Day reading and entertainment!

-- Tired of boring bingo games?
-How about playing Shamrock Bingo instead?
+Are you tired of boring bingo games?
+How about playing St. Patrick’s Bingo instead?

 20 Books For St. Patrick’s Day

 - How to Catch a Leprechaun by Adam Wallace

 - The Leprechaun’s Gold by Pamela Duncan Edwards

 - Jamie O’Rourke and the Big Potato by Tomie dePaola

 - The Night Before St. Patrick’s Day by Natasha Wing